SKnoedler/Portfolio/README.md

 ## 2) Fundamentals
 - ### Data Understanding
-	- [Fundamentals](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/DataUnderstandig.md): Data set types are the key foundation for any data analysis.
+	- [Basics](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/DataUnderstandig.md): Data set types are the key foundation for any data analysis.
 This section introduces to the basics of record and non-record data types that Data Scientists work with.

-- ### Visualization
-	- [How to visualize data](https://xxx.com): Includes relevant information about data visualization.

 - ### Statistics
 	- [Fundamentals](https://github.com/SKnoedler/Data-Science-Portfolio/blob/master/Knowledge%20Collection/Statistics%20Basics.pdf): mean, median, percentiles, and many other features explained.